weavejester/ring-oauth2/README.md

 (wrap-defaults (-> site-defaults (assoc-in [:session :cookie-attrs :same-site] :lax)))
 ```

+Also, you must make sure that `ring.middleware.params/wrap-params` is
+enabled and runs before this middleware, as this library depends on the
+`:query-params` key to be present in the request.

 Once the middleware is set up, navigating to the `:launch-uri` will
 kick off the authorization process.
 If it succeeds, then the user will
 be directed to the `:landing-uri`.
 Once the user is authenticated, a